Every Rolls Royce is a car, but not every car is a Rolls Royce. Similarly, not every team is a high-performing team.

 Projects change all the time: the yellow wall suddenly has to become a green wall, and the existing tiles in the bathroom should be replaced as well.
 When it comes to handling drastic changes, high-performance teams don’t revel in self-pity and give up.
-They analyze, adapt and perform.
+They analyze, adapt, and perform.

 Constant learning and improving

-Mistakes are a learning tool, and there are no repercussions if members examine what went wrong and don’t make the same mistake again.
-They may knock down wrong walls, but the important part is they won’t do it again.
+Mistakes are a learning tool, and there are no repercussions if members examine what went wrong and don't make the same mistake again.
+They may knock down the wrong walls, but the important part is they won’t do it again.

 Regular result evaluation

 To ensure construction is heading in the right direction, an engineer has to take a step back and take a look at the house from time to time.
 A high-performing team does that after every major milestone.
 Why?
-Because it gives them a realistic completion time as well as an opportunity to foresee obstacles that may arise.
+Because it gives them a realistic completion time, as well as an opportunity to foresee obstacles that may arise.

-High-performing team model
+High performing team model

-The model is represented as a circle because each characteristic is equally important for the team to achieve desired and measurable business result.
+The model is represented as a circle because each characteristic is equally important for the team to achieve a desired and measurable business result.

 The Reason for Cooperation - Common Purpose

-Team’s common goal has to be clear, relevant, significant, urgent, and achievable.
+The team’s common goal has to be clear, relevant, significant, urgent, and achievable.
 It represents the cornerstone of a high-performance team.
 Without it, team members won’t be able to align their efforts in the same direction.
 And since teamwork is a means to an end, an effective team must be purpose-directed and judged against its results.